 - Some row of the REF (or RREF) will have zeros in all but the right-most position.
 In this case the system is inconsistent (has no solution.)
 Otherwise... - The REF (or RREF) will have fewer non-zero rows than variables.
 In this case the system is consistent with infinitely many solutions.
-Solve for the leading variables in terms of the free variables which are considered parameters of the solution.
+Assign a different parameter to each of the free variables and solve for the leading variables in terms of the free variable parameters.
 Otherwise... - The REF (or RREF) will have the same number of non-zero rows as variables and there is a single solution to the system.
-The system is consistent (meaning it has at least one solution).
+The system is consistent.